wjakob/nanobind/docs/pypy.rst

 PyPy support
 ------------

-_nanobind_ supports PyPy 7.3.10 and newer versions.
+*nanobind* supports PyPy 7.3.10 and newer versions.
 There are two limitations:

-1. When _nanobind_ types occur in reference cycles, then those cycles are not collectable and will be leaked.
+1. When *nanobind* types occur in reference cycles, then those cycles are not collectable and will be leaked.
 This is a limitation of PyPy's cpyext layer that was reported in `PyPy issue #3849
    <https://foss.heptapod.net/pypy/pypy/-/issues/3849>`_.
 Note that this would
    only affects users that use the ``nb::type_slots()`` feature to implement a custom ``Py_tp_traverse`` or ``Py_tp_clear`` slot.

-2. _nanobind_ normally complains about any reference leaks involving instances, functions, and types when the interpreter shuts down.
-PyPy lacks the final garbage collection" step that is needed to identify such leaks See `PyPy issue #3855 <https://foss.heptapod.net/pypy/pypy/-/issues/3855>`_.
+2. *nanobind* normally complains about any reference leaks involving instances, functions, and types when the interpreter shuts down.
+PyPy lacks the final garbage collection step that is needed to identify such leaks See `PyPy issue #3855 <https://foss.heptapod.net/pypy/pypy/-/issues/3855>`_.
 As a workaround, those checks are disabled when compiling for PyPy.